A Hypnotist at Work

-Le Magnétiseur, sold in the United States as A Hypnotist at Work and in Britain as While Under a Hypnotist's Influence, was an 1897 French short silent film by Georges Méliès.
+Le Magnétiseur, sold in the United States as A Hypnotist at Work and in Britain as While Under a Hypnotist's Influence, is an 1897 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 129 in its catalogues.

 The film is one of a small group of risqué "mature subjects" (i.e. stag films) Méliès made around this time; others included Peeping Tom at the Seaside, A Private Dinner, and After the Ball.
 A Hypnotist at Work is currently presumed lost.